msatbsx/php-msql-nginx/README.md

   + addtionaly in container: zip, vim, yarn
 + MySQL 5.7
 + NGINX 1.13.8
-  + Confiured to show /public folder on the project
+  + Configured to show /public folder on the project